MAPF-Competition/web_resource/evaluation.md

 submission will be evaluated for up to 5000 seconds on each map.
 Your job is to complete as many tasks as possible, before a time limit is reached.

 There are three evaluation tracks:
-- **Path Planning**
+- **Execution**
 - **Task Scheduling**
-- **Combined** (Path Planning + Task Scheduling)
+- **Combined**

 ### Task Scheduling

 In this track, participants are responsible for assigning revealed tasks to robots.
-At each timestep, your scheduler must return a valid task assignment (including no assignment) for every robot.
-The schedule is then realised by a `default path planner`, which decides what paths robots will take through the environment to complete their tasks.
+At each planning update, your scheduler must return a valid task assignment (including no assignment) for every robot.
+The schedule is then realised by the default planner and default executor in the start-kit.

-At every timestep, your scheduler must compute a valid assignment for the revealed, unallocated tasks.
-While you can take as long as needed to make scheduling decisions, time continues to elapse during deliberation.
+Your scheduler must compute valid assignments for revealed, unallocated tasks.
-Failure to compute a valid assignment means your robots will not complete available tasks efficiently.
+Time continues to elapse while scheduling deliberates, so efficient assignment is critical for strong performance.

-### Planner Track
+### Execution Track
-In the Planner Track, participants must implement their own planner, which is responsible for planning the paths for the robots.
-The **default task scheduler** will be used in this track.

-During the planning stage, the initial locations of the robots are revealed, and tasks—comprising sequences of errands—are assigned, one to each robot, by the default scheduler.
-Time progresses at a rate of 1 second per timestep, and your planner will be evaluated for up to 5000 seconds on each map.

-At every timestep, your planner must compute the next valid action for each robot.
-While you can take as long as needed for planning, time continues to elapse during deliberation.
-Failure to compute the next valid action for every robot, or deliberating for longer than 1 second, will result in all robots waiting in place until the next planning episode.
+In the Execution Track, participants implement the executor component.
+The default scheduler and default planner provide schedule and multi-step planner actions, while your executor processes new plans into staged actions and issues per-tick `GO`/`STOP` execution commands.

+The execution layer is evaluated on how effectively it keeps robots progressing under timing constraints, safety checks, and possible execution delays.

 ### Combined Track
-In the Combined Track, participants can modify **both the task scheduler and the path planner**.
-Both components are evaluated together, which gives maximum flexibility over how the problem solved.
+In the Combined Track, participants can modify scheduler, planner, and executor together, which gives maximum flexibility over assignment, planning, and execution behavior.

 ### Scoring and the Virtual Best